-While this is a difficult case to prove, a candidate who prevails under a claim for fraudulent misrepresentation may be entitled to past and future lost earnings in addition to possible punitive damages, which are additional damages based on the egregious nature of the defendant’s actions.
+While this is a difficult case to prove, depending on state law, a candidate who prevails under a claim for fraudulent misrepresentation may be entitled to past and future lost earnings in addition to possible punitive damages, which are additional damages based on the egregious nature of the defendant’s actions.

 Breach of Contract: If an individual can prove a contractual relationship, above and beyond an employment at-will relationship, there may have a cause of action for breach of contract against an employer when an offer is unexpectedly withdrawn.
 When an offer and acceptance specify a length of time of employment and/or that employment may only be terminated for “just cause,” a contractual relationship may exist between the parties.
 If an employer thereafter rescinds the offer, the individual may bring a claim for breach of contract liability may be imposed.
-If a candidate is successful with respect to such a claim, he or she may obtain the total value of the contract, in addition to potentially recovering any costs and fees (including attorneys’ fees) incurred in remedying the breach.
+A candidate who is successful with respect to such a claim may obtain the total value of the contract, in addition to potentially recovering any costs and fees (including attorneys’ fees) incurred in remedying the breach.